MikeCookDev/100daysofcode/README.md

 Day 65: Continued reading up and practicing JavaScript

 Day 66: COntinued practice with JavaScript and began enjoying it again after studying and making sense of things.

+Day 67: Finally got a new computer and practiced and worked with JavaScript and Math in JavaScript.